 Anyone who breaks this rule can receive a fixed penalty of £100, have their car clamped or even face court prosecution with fines up to £1,000.
 This means that even if you only use your car from time to time, it still needs to be insured.

 If you are involved in an accident and have no insurance, you will be personally responsible for handling all the costs yourself – including the costs of any damage to property or to other cars involved in the crash, as well as medical bills which could cost upwards of tens of thousands of pounds.

-If you are buying a used car, always remember to purchase your insurance before you start driving.
+When you are liooking at vehichles for sale, always remember to purchase your insurance before you start driving.